Part 2 of 3

 and requirements of their expat retiree and investor clients.
 Recommendations

-potential benefits and drawbacks of considering countries that have moved up or
+can be tailored based on changes in rankings, providing insights into the potential benefits and drawbacks of considering countries that have moved up or down in the re-ranking after-effect coding.
+This proactive approach can help

 clients make more informed decisions aligned with their goals and preferences